-October is definitely the “twilight” of Park City’s golf season, which generally runs from May through October, depending on weather.
+October is definitely the “twilight” of Park City’s golf season, which generally runs from May through October, depending on the weather.
 Golfers from every hot and humid state (think Florida, Nevada, Arizona, and Palm Springs, California) flock to the mountains of Park City in search of our crisp, cool air and long summer days.
-The sun usually sets at close to 9:00pm in the summer.
+The sun usually sets at close to 9:00 pm in the summer.

 The Park City area has several public golf courses: Park City Municipal, Mountain Dell, Soldier Hollow, and Wasatch Mountain State Park.
 We also have a few private golf clubs, like Jeremy Ranch Golf and Country Club and Park Meadows, that are surrounded by public neighborhoods.

 What makes Park City extra special, is that we have FIVE private, gated golf course communities.
 Ironically, the majority of these golf club communities are outside of Park City’s zip codes, but they still attract residents looking to take advantage of Park City’s year-round lifestyle.

 Clients always ask me which community I recommend.
 The truth is that each of these communities has their own “vibe” and must be experienced by the individual to get a full understanding of which one best suits them.